“An Overview of Scientology” banner

 To employ, hire and train persons to teach and to conduct classes; to publish and have published books, articles, letters, papers, magazines and other periodicals; to acquire by purchase, gift, devise or bequest, or any other lawful means, and to hold, mortgage, lease, sell and convey property, both real and personal.”

-With other words, anything you need to be able to give out services to the public in an organized manner.
+With other words, to set up and take any action needed to be able to give out services to the public in an organized manner.

 There was also a time stipulation in the HASI contract: